 *special cameo appearances by Maggie & Mollie Kelley.

 Start by assembling the tools you’ll need to carve the turkey.
 We use a big cutting board with runnels around the edge.
 This helps contain the juices.
 If you just have a flat cutting board, be sure to put a towel underneath to catch the drippings.
 We also use a big carving fork and several knives.
 We like to use a couple of different knives.
 I’m sure there are whole articles (maybe even whole books) written on the proper knives to use.
-We like a couple of newly-sharpened utility knives and a big carving knife.
+We like a couple of newly-sharpened utility knives and a big carving knife, that you can learn to use better with this knife guide.
 We do all the carving right next to a large stock pot.
 We have a serving platter ready to receive the sliced meat and usually at least one container for odds and ends that will be used for leftovers.

 Start by moving the turkey from the roasting pan to the cutting board.